-- Freemium, 0€ — At this level, you can have up to 25 collaborators (employees who will be logging in and sharing content), a very generous amount to start with, and you’ll be able to organise those collaborators in up to 4 groups.
-You’re limited to 5 publications per month, and you’ll only be able to connect 2 of your brand’s social media accounts.
+- Freemium, 0€ — At this level, you can have up to 10 collaborators (employees who will be logging in and sharing content), a very generous amount to start with you’ll only be able to connect 2 of your brand’s social media accounts.
 There’s also access to online support.

 The guided tour continues here, with overlays popping up and pointing out how to work with each section of the screen.
 Unfortunately, it’s not as effective here, as you are introduced to each element of the dashboard in what looks like a random fashion.
 The overlays jump from one part of the screen to tell you things—here’s where you’ll set up campaigns, here’s where your content feed is—and none of the information seems to connect in a meaningful, here-is-your-workflow kind of way.
 Some of this may be due to poor translation—at several points the english instructions I was reading on screen included spanish phrases, suggesting a breakdown in what- or whoever is responsible for this aspect of the platform.
 You’ll be better off skipping through these instructions, and just navigating the site on your own and referring to the online support documents to make sense of it.